Blundell’s School, Tiverton, Devon

-Muddy says: A co-ed prep and senior school set in 90 acres, with a distinguished 400 year history; the Blundells blend of traditional values and modern teaching is turning out brilliant all-rounders.
+Muddy says: A co-ed prep and senior school set in 90 acres, with a distinguished 400 year history steeped in trad values and modern teaching; the Blundell's blend works.

 You’ll find both the prep and adjoining senior school on the outskirts of the market town of Tiverton, which is handy both for Devonians and out-of-towners, because of the mainline train station (it’s 2 hours from London here).
 Both under the same name, the prep school sits in its own site just along the road but, in reality, the two very much share the same breathing space, across some 90 acres, as well as many facilities.